National Institutes of Health

 - The primary NIH organization for research on Menopause is the National Institute on Aging

 Menopause is the time in a woman's life when her period stops.
 It usually occurs naturally, most often after age 45.
-Menopause happens because the woman's ovary stops producing the hormones estrogen and progesterone.
+Menopause happens because the woman's ovaries stop producing the hormones estrogen and progesterone.

 A woman has reached menopause when she has not had a period for one year.
 Changes and symptoms can start several years earlier.
 They include